drawbuildplay/blog/content/blog/farmhouse-entryway-console-table.md

 ## White washing furniture

-What I love most about it is the whitewash on it.
-If you have a console table similar to this, and want that white washed look, its so stupid simple to do.
+What I love most about it is the gray whitewash on it.
+If you have a console table similar to this, and want that white washed look, it's so stupid simple to do.
 Just grab a small container of your favorite white paint.
 Dilute that white paint with some water (I usually do  equal parts paint and water).
 Then using a rag, just wipe it over your surface.
 If you want more opaqueness (ie have the paint more visible), then just apply more layers of it.
 I also like to add a splash of gray into the mixture so its not just a pure white wash.
 You can also make the color streak through (for a more aged look), by applying a white wash of a color such as blue or gray (or even pink/red), and then going over that with the white wash so that only partial streaks of color show through.

 ## The Decor